-We provide valuable tools for police to reduce and solve firearm-related crime in Australia.
-These include the Australian Ballistic Information Network, Australian Firearms Information Network, National Firearms Identification Database and the National Firearm Trace Program.
+The Australian Criminal Intelligence Commission (ACIC) provides mission critical intelligence tools for police to reduce and solve firearm-related crime in Australia.
+These include the National Firearm Trace Program, National Firearms Identification Database, the Australian Ballistic Information Network and the Australian Firearms Information Network.

 The Australian Firearms Information Network (AFIN) helps police and other law enforcement agencies manage the registration, licensing and movement of firearms coming into Australia and moving between our states and territories.

-AFIN provides a national view of information available about each firearm in Australia known to police and law enforcement agencies, improving and enhancing the current information available to support law enforcement agencies and the officers who protect our communities.
+AFIN provides intelligence and information on a national level about each firearm in Australia known to police and law enforcement agencies, enhancing the current intelligence available.

 The Australian Firearms Information Network is referred to as the National Firearms Interface in the Australian Crime Commission Regulations 2002 (ACC Regulations), Regulation 2A(2)(l).
 A reference to the Australian Firearms Information Network is a reference to the National Firearms Interface for the purpose of the ACC Regulations and the definition of National Policing Information in the Australian Crime Commission Act 2002.